For field trip information related to all LAUSD and non-LAUSD primary or secondary schools, including scholarships

 Through digital presentations, hands-on activities, and adventures throughout Zoo grounds, the program takes scouts on an investigative exploration of the Zoo’s plant and animal collection.
 Children learn about the daily operations of a zoo, as well as zoo careers, animal exhibit development, animal diets, and much more!

-Each scout receives a special patch after the completion of the program, and scout leaders receive a detailed sheet connecting the day’s activities to scout badges.
+Each scout receives a special patch after the completion of the program.

 The cost is $15 per scout and patches are included in the program fee.
 One adult leader may attend free with every 10 scouts; each additional adult is $20.
 Prices are subject to change.